 Either way, the currency ETF is put together with the goal of emulating the price and performance of a certain foreign currency, without trying to outperform it.

 Reasons to Buy

 Does your research indicate the Yen will outperform the U.S. dollar?
 The consider buying an ETF that tracks the Yen like the CurrencyShares Japanese Yen ETF (FXY).
 It may be an easier way to implement your desired investing strategy without the hassle of extraneous fees and calculations.

 Or maybe you just think the US dollar is headed for a downfall compared to the other major foreign currencies.
 Buying an inverse currency ETF such as the PowerShares DB U.S. Dollar Bearish ETF (UDN) will give you the downside exposure you seek.

-Currency ETFs have a lot of advantages, especially when it comes to taxes, so I do recommend you at least explore this relatively new ETF trading strategy.
-And once you are comfortable, you can always explore advanced ETF investing strategies such as options, however as I would say to any investor, be aware of the risks as well.
+Currency ETFs have a lot of advantages, especially when it comes to taxes, so at least explore this relatively new ETF trading strategy.
+And once you are comfortable, you can always explore advanced ETF investing strategies such as options, however, be aware of the risks as well.
 No investment is perfect, but currency ETFs could be close.
-But please make sure you thoroughly research this exchange traded fund or any financial asset before making any trades (long or short).
+But please make sure you thoroughly research this exchange-traded fund or any financial asset before making any trades (long or short).
 Conduct your due diligence, watch how these funds react to different market conditions, take a look under the hood and see what is in the funds.
 And if you have any questions or concerns, make sure you consult a stockbroker, a financial advisor, or another financial industry professional.